499602D2/Typora-Lostkeys-Theme/README.md

 ## Installing Lumen

-See Typora support on [how to install themes](http://support.typora.io/About-Themes/)
+See Typora support on [how to install themes](http://support.typora.io/About-Themes/).

+To use the latest version, simply download `lumen.css` from the `theme` folder.

 ## Caveats